Rhode Island Rams baseball: Yankee Conference

 Prior to the start of the 1948 season, the Rams joined the Yankee Conference.
 The conference formed has a result of Northeastern's departure from the New England Conference.
 It consisted of the four remaining NEC members, along with Massachusetts State and Vermont.

 Frank Keaney retired as head baseball coach following the 1948 season.
 In 26 seasons as head coach, Keaney had a record of 222–113–1.
 He also stepped down as the school's men's basketball coach at this time, in order to become Rhode Island State's athletic director.
 Shortly thereafter, in 1951, the name of the school was changed from Rhode Island State College to the University of Rhode Island.

 The program struggled during its time in the Yankee Conference.
 After going 14–3 in 1949, its first season under Vic Palladino, the program had an above-.500 record in only six of 31 seasons.
 Two of these seasons, 1955 and 1956, came under head coach Bill Beck, who would step down following the 1959 season.
 In 1966, the program's home venue was dedicated to Beck.

 Following the 1975 season, the Yankee Conference stopped sponsoring sports other than football.
-Rhode Island competed as a Division I Independent from 1976–1980.
+Rhode Island competed as a Division I Independent from 1976 to 1980.